VolkovLabs/volkovlabs.io/blog/2022-12-20-echarts-panel-4.0.0/index.md

 ---
 authors: [mikhail]
 slug: echarts-panel-4.0.0-20221220
-tags: [Apache ECharts, Panel]
+tags: [Apache ECharts, Release]
 keywords: [Apache ECharts, Panel, Chart, Visualization, Grafana]
 ---

 # Apache ECharts Panel 4.0.0

 We released a major release of the Apache ECharts Panel 4.0.0 for Grafana.
+This version

-It introduced breaking changes with loading GeoJSON maps, which are disabled by default.
-Documentation and examples were updated and moved to https://docs.volkovlabs.io and https://echarts.volkovlabs.io.
+- Introduced breaking changes with loading GeoJSON maps, which are disabled by default.
+- Documentation and examples were updated and moved to https://docs.volkovlabs.io and https://echarts.volkovlabs.io.

 <!--truncate-->